The-Strategy-Unit/nhp_mitigator_comparisons_app/README.md

 #### Supporting

-Supporting data is fetched from Azure.
+Supporting data is fetched from a specific Azure container.
-This includes lookups for mitigators and schemes, baseline trend data, as well as data from the National Elicitation Exercise (NEE).
+This includes lookups for schemes and for types of potentially-mitigatable activity, baseline trend data, and data from the National Elicitation Exercise (NEE).